CompChimera/circus-movement-frontend/README.md

 * Adding apparatuses is working.
 * Framework for adding a new routine is added with default routine data.
-* Move frontend logic (display single or add new) not implemented.
+* Move frontend logic (display detail or add new) not implemented.

 ## Deployment
 Deployment to GitHub Pages